Kei-Shin/frontierstation14.com/README.md

 nvm use --lts
 ```

-Clone or fork the project and install dependancies using `npm install`.
+Clone or fork the project and install dependencies using `npm install`.
 From there you can run the server using the one of the commands below.

 ### Development